ShoYamanishi/nlpregex/README.md

 * Deterministic Finite-state Automaton (DFA)

-* Flat list of phrases (provided the language does not contain infinite repetitions.)
+* Flat list of phrases (provided the language does not contain infinite repetitions)

 The visualization of AST, NFA, and DFA are done by GraphViz.

 <a href="docs/ecosystem.png"> <img src="docs/ecosystem.png"></a>

-The regular expression is augumented to include the output attributes after a terminal, and before and after a group enclosed by '(' and ')' in paires.
+The regular expression is augmented to include the output attributes after a terminal, and before and after a group enclosed by '(' and ')' in paires.
 The attributes are transferred to the output tokens of FA and it is used for the decoder as FST.

 # Conversion from FA to AST

+<a href="docs/conversion.png"> <img src="docs/conversion.png"></a>

 The technical contribution of this project is the conversion from FA to AST, which makes it possible to convert a flat list of phrases to a regular expression.

-<a href="docs/conversion.png"> <img src="docs/conversion.png"></a>

 It takes the following steps.

-## Form a set of equations
+## 1. Form a set of equations

-Form a set of simultaneous equations in Kleene Algebra.
+The first step Forms a set of simultaneous equations in Kleene Algebra.
-Each state in FA represents a variable, and eachinput token a coefficient.
+Each state in FA represents a variable, and each input token a coefficient.
 Each equation represents the transitions from a single state to its out-neighbors.
 One artificial start state and another final state are introduced.
-The artificial start state has a transition to the real start state, and the real final states have transitions to the artificial final state.
+The artificial start state has an epsilon transition to the real start state, and the real final states have epsilon transitions to the artificial final state.
-The coefficients are represented by a special kind of AST, [sseForest](regular_language/sse_forrest.py).
+The coefficients are represented by a special kind of ASTs, called [sseForest](regular_language/sse_forrest.py).

-## Solve the equations
+## 2. Solve the equations

-Solve the equations to the row that corresponds to the artiicial start state by a [solver](regular_language/sse_solver.py).
+The second step solves the equations down to the row that corresponds to the artiicial start state by a [solver](regular_language/sse_solver.py).
 The row reduction is done by substitution similar to Gaussian elimination.
 The self-recursions are eliminated by Arden's rule.